kubernetes/website/content/en/docs/concepts/services-networking/service.md

 modified (for example, iptables rules might get created), which won't get cleaned up, in some cases until you reboot.
-Thus, running kube-proxy is something that should only be done by an administrator which understands the consequences of having a low leve, priveliged network proxying service on a machine.
+Thus, running kube-proxy is something that should only be done by an administrator which understands the consequences of having a low level, privileged network proxying service on a computer.
 Although the `kube-proxy` executable supports a `cleanup` function, this function is not an official feature and thus is only available to use as-is.